ArtinYousefi/AI-Framing-2025/README.md

 # Plotly Visualizations for AI Framing Study

 This repository contains interactive Plotly HTML visualizations used in the study:
-**"AI Maturation Mirrors Human Developmental Risk-Taking: Framing and Truncation Biases in GPT Models"**
+**"Do Language Models Mature?
+Tracking Language Model Developmental Evolution Through Framing Tasks"**
-by *Artin Yousefi, Valerie F. Reyna, David A. Broniatowski*.
+by *Artin Yousefi, David A. Broniatowski, Valerie F. Reyna*.

 The plots visualize framing effect sizes and risk preferences across different GPT model families and truncation conditions.